 In this section

-The Government of the Northwest Territories (GNWT), in collaboration with universities, is conducting monitoring on arsenic in water, sediments, soils and fish in the Yellowknife region.
+The Government of the Northwest Territories (GNWT), in collaboration with universities, has conducted monitoring on arsenic in water, sediments, soils and fish in the Yellowknife regions.

 The GNWT, Environment and Natural Resources (ENR) is collaborating with the University of Alberta to study metals in large-bodied fish, including arsenic, from several high use and potentially impacted lakes in the Yellowknife area.

 The study is being conducted to establish spatial trends in metals in fish.
 Lakes sampled include Kam Lake, Grace Lake, Long Lake, Upper Martin Lake, Walsh Lake and Banting Lake.

 This study was funded by the NWT Cumulative Impact Monitoring Program (NWT CIMP) and POLAR Knowledge Canada and was initiated in March 2016 in collaboration with the ENR Water Resources Division.